Top Soil Plant Guide

 Refill the hole with #1 soil.
 Roots should be able to easily grow into surrounding soil, so do not pack the soil down.
 Create a temporary water basin around the plant with soil so that water will penetrate the basin area.

-Apply a 3" layer of organic mulch around the plant, keeping it at least 1" away from the trunk.
+Apply a 3" layer of organic mulch around the plant.
+Taper the mulch toward the base of the tree but do not allow it to touch the tree trunk.
+Keep the mulch at least 1" away from the trunk.
+Mulching helps conserve water and prevent weeds.